awslabs/graphstorm/docs/source/cli/model-training-inference/single-machine-training-inference.rst

 Task-agnostic CLI for model training and inference ...................................................
-While task-specific CLIs allow users to quickly perform GML tasks supported by GraphStorm, users may build their own GNN models like described in the :ref:`Use Your Own Models <use-own-models>` tutorial.
+While task-specific CLIs allow users to quickly perform GML tasks supported by GraphStorm, users may build their own GNN models as described in the :ref:`Use Your Own Models <use-own-models>` tutorial.
 To put these customized models into GraphStorm model training and inference pipeline, users can use the task-agnostic CLI as shown in the examples below.

 .. code-block:: bash